RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 2. POST /api/user/delete
 ```
 Any user can delete their account.
 * *Question: When an account is deleted, do the questions remain?
-Is the username still assigned to those questions?*
+Is the username still assigned to those questions?
+VT: I think on the BB it just stays, though we will mark the public key as deprecated and refuse to accept any new questions or votes.
+For in-app display perhaps we just display the question with "deleted user" as the author?*

 ```
 {